rleu82/feed-reader-testing/README.md

 ## How to run

-Download from this [Repository](https://github.com/rleu82/feed-reader-testing) and clicked the green clone or download button or through the terminal by:
+Download by clicking the green clone or download button above or through the terminal by:
 ```
 $ git clone https://github.com/rleu82/feed-reader-testing
 ```